johankasperi/species-galileo/README.md

 # species-galileo
-The code running on the Intel Galileo for the Species project in INFO490 at UIUC.
+The code for the Intel Galileo in the species project in INFO490 at UIUC.